MissingMaps/missingmaps.github.io/README.md

 ### Adding events

-Events are managed in the events.csv in the [events](https://github.com/MissingMaps/events) repo.
-Please update all new events there.
-Be sure to follow the instructions in the [Readme](https://github.com/MissingMaps/events/blob/master/README.md).
+Events are managed through a Google Form and Sheet.

 ### Adding Blog Post